Winter Weather Dangers: Why Winterizing Is Crucial for Chemical Plants

 A Winter Weather Wake-Up Call for Chemical Plants

-In February 2022, the U.S. Government Accountability Office (GOA) issued a report detailing the risks climate change may present to regulated facilities like chemical plants.
+In February 2022, the U.S. Government Accountability Office (GAO) issued a report detailing the risks climate change may present to regulated facilities like chemical plants.
 According to the report, about 31% of facilities that make, use, or store hazardous chemicals are located in areas of the United States where natural disasters like floods and severe storms are known to strike.
-Many believe that natural disasters will only worsen in intensity and frequency along with climate change.
-Texas is proof of that.
+That means more than 3,200 facilities are in the path of floods, storms, wildfires, and even a rising sea level.
+Many believe, GAO included, that natural disasters will only worsen in intensity and frequency along with climate change.

-Too often, workers are often the ones who pay the price when companies cut corners by delaying winterization or failing to replace aging or defective equipment.
-Sometimes, like the four workers at the DuPont plant in LaPorte, they pay with their lives.
+With the lack of any real government pressure, this puts the responsibility to prepare adequately for winter entirely on companies and employers.
+Too often, workers are the ones who pay the price when companies cut corners by delaying winterization or failing to replace aging or defective equipment, as workers are on the front lines whenever extreme weather damages chemical plants.
+Sometimes, like the workers at the DuPont plant in LaPorte, they even pay with their lives for company negligence.
 Improper winterization can also increase the risk of a spill that affects groundwater and delicate ecosystems, not to mention local communities, wildlife, crops, and cattle.

 Winterization is not optional for chemical plants in areas where temperatures drop to dangerous lows.
 Companies owe it to their workers, the communities where their plants are located, and the environment to take the appropriate measures that prevent weather-related incidents.